Godzilla vs. Mechagodzilla II: Production

+Release

 English versions

 After the film was released in Japan, Toho commissioned a Hong Kong company to dub the film into English.
 In this international version of the movie, an English title card was superimposed over the Japanese title, as had been done with the previous 1990s Godzilla films.

 In past English releases, including dubbed films and video game titles, Rodan's name was pronounced "roh-dan."
 In Japan, however, his name has always been pronounced (and spelled in katakana) as "rah-dohn"(ラドン).
 In the English version of this film, the producers changed his name back to Radon, as it is in Japan.

 Columbia TriStar Home Entertainment released Godzilla vs. Mechagodzilla II on home video on August 3, 1999.
 This was the first time the film had been officially released in the United States.
 Instead of using the original monaural English dub, a newer stereo version was included, with the main characters' lines and most other dialog re-recorded by a mostly different Hong Kong cast.
 Most of the new cast did not start dubbing until the late '90s.
 The purpose or origin of this revised English version is unknown.
 TriStar additionally cut the end credits and created new titles and opening credits.

 The original version of the international dub is not known to have ever been released on video in its complete form.
 The only evidence of its existence is in the Hindi theatrical version.
 The Hindi dubbing company lacked a clean music and effects track and only had access to a copy of the original English version.
 Therefore, English dialog was muted and replaced with library tracks and music from other parts of the film itself, but occasionally the English source track was left intact.

 An anamorphic widescreen transfer of the "new" English version was later released on DVD by TriStar in February 2005 with the option to listen to the original Japanese audio.